-I mean inside the members you do get a little bit of traffic training (if you could really call it that), and you do get access to some capture pages… But these are not exactly things I would class as products.
+I mean inside the members you do get a little bit of traffic training (if you could really call it that), and you do get access to some capture pages… But these are not exactly things I would class as being products.

-The reason I wouldn’t class them as products is because if they were sold outside of the opportunity then they would be pretty useless… It’s obvious the real focus here is just on recruiting & making money.
+The reason I wouldn’t class them as products is that if they were sold outside of the opportunity then they would be pretty useless… It’s obvious the real focus here is just on recruiting & making money.

 So Can You Make Any Money With It?

-The truth is that yes, you could potentially make money with it – but in all honesty it’s unlikely that you will.
+The truth is that yes, you could potentially make money with it – but in all honesty, it’s unlikely that you will.
 You’ll probably just end up spending more money than you ever actually manage to make back.

-The reason for that is because finding success with the 5 Figure Day system relies on generating a lot of traffic & recruiting a lot of new members, but honestly their traffic training is very poor.
+The reason for that is because finding success with the 5 Figure Day system relies on generating a lot of traffic & recruiting a lot of new members, but honestly, their traffic training is very poor.

 They push you into using something called solo-ads to generate traffic which as far as I’m concerned is a very bad way to get traffic – plus it’s a way that will require you spending even more money.

-And on the topic of spending more money you’ll also have to sign up to an email marketing provider like AWeber or GetReponse too because the 5 Figure Day system itself doesn’t give you any way to actually follow up with your leads… They just save them into your account for you to download & transfer elsewhere (unless you link up an external provider).
+And on the topic of spending more money, you’ll also have to sign up to an email marketing provider like AWeber or GetReponse too because the 5 Figure Day system itself doesn’t give you any way to actually follow up with your leads… They just save them into your account for you to download & transfer elsewhere (unless you link up an external provider).